oat-sa/taohub-articles/articles/Frontend/events-model.md

 Attaches a listener to an event.
 Calling `on` with the same event's name multiple times add callbacks: they will all be executed.
 The event's name may be namespaced, to ease the later management.
-It could also be a list of events, separated by spaces, so the listener will called if any of the listed event is emitted.
+It could also be a list of events, separated by spaces, so the listener will be called if any of the listed event is emitted.
 A `Promise` can be returned, and then the listeners registered on the `after` step will be delayed until the promise is resolved.